mozilla-services/autopush/docs/architecture.rst

 The Endpoint URL may seem excessively long.
 This may seem needless and confusing since the URL consists of the unique User Agent Identifier (UAID) and the Subscription Channel Identifier (CHID).
-Both of these are class 4 Universially Unique Identifiers (UUID) meaning that an endpoint contains 256 bits of entropy (2 * 128 bits).
+Both of these are class 4 Universally Unique Identifiers (UUID) meaning that an endpoint contains 256 bits of entropy (2 * 128 bits).
 When used in string format, these UUIDs are always in lower case, dashed format (e.g.
 "01234567-0123-abcd-0123-0123456789ab").